 How many kids are in City Kids?

-City Kids is a small program; we can accommodate approximately ten to fifteen children.
+City Kids is a small program; we can accommodate approximately ten students per class.
 Therefore, if your family is interested, please inquire as soon as possible.

 What is the level of parent involvement?

 Families who want to attend field trips sign up to plan trips.

 Siblings are not permitted in the lesson areas, but from time to time there may be some activities that are appropriate for parents to bring siblings along.